Mincent/capstone/capstone_proposal_Mincent.md

 ### Problem Statement

 For reality and accuracy[^hypo] concerns, the target problem of my first stock study is simplified to predict whether the *Adjusted* (for stock splits and dividends) *Closing price* rises or falls.
-The stock price predictor is inputted a certain range of daily trading data and outputs whether the *Adjusted Closing price* rises or falls (might ignore the rare flat cases at the first step) next to the certain range.
+The stock price predictor is inputted a certain range of daily trading data and outputs whether the *Adjusted Closing price* rises or falls (might ignore the rare flat cases at the first step) **next to the certain range, i.e., the predicted day is the *next day*, e.g., predicting the last Thursday according to the data of the last Monday to Wednesday.
+The next day is supposed to have the highest correlation and predictability according to the input features**, and suitable to be the basic first step.
 This is quantifiable, measurable, and replicable.
 The relevant potential solution are the Classifiers of the [scikit-learn](http://scikit-learn.org/stable/tutorial/machine_learning_map)[^map], e.g., the  [ensemble Gradient Boosting Classifier](http://scikit-learn.org/stable/modules/generated/sklearn.ensemble.GradientBoostingClassifier.html)[^GBC].

 [^map]: ["Choosing the right estimator," *scikit-learn.org*](http://scikit-learn.org/stable/tutorial/machine_learning_map)